Forbidden City

 Forbidden City stamp collection (故宫盖章)

-One of the joys of visiting the Forbidden City is collecting stamps at various iconic buildings.
-Visitors can bring a blank notebook or purchase one on-site, then ask the staff at each landmark to stamp it with the corresponding design.
+One of the fun things about visiting the Forbidden City is collecting stamps at the iconic buildings.
+You can bring a blank notebook or buy one there, then just ask the staff at each landmark to stamp it with the matching design.

 A blank notebook with a stamp featuring the likeness of a Qing Dynasty cavalryman.